 - Netflow v5, v9, v10 (IPFIX)

 - Nokia L3 sampled mirror

 - Google GCE VPC Flow logs

 How to check that it’s working?

-In normal case you should see non zero counters for incoming and outgoing traffic.
+If telemetry was setup correctly you should see non zero counters for incoming and outgoing traffic.

 Total traffic counter types:

 - Other traffic – “nor source nor destination is known to be part of our list of networks”.
 Also, it may be a non-IP (for example, ARP) traffic too